 Willem Ruys and the ill-fated Achille Lauro (which was in fact the Willem Ruys refitted by the Italian company Lauro Lines, which lost

 both its vessels that it had acquired from Holland through engine room fires!).
 But these were big passenger ships; not a small sailing

-Joining the ARC offers - our view - the comfort to cross the Atlantic with an organisation to help us and with the protection inherent in a herd (i.e. the other ±250 boats) that will be going across at more or less the same time as us.
+Joining the ARC offers - our initial view - the comfort to cross the Atlantic with an organisation to help us and with the protection inherent in a herd (i.e. the other ±250 boats) that will be going across at more or less the same time as us.
 Each year there are a couple of examples where stricken boats have been assisted by the herd (or other bigger boats nearby).
 So, in short, we are joining the ARC to give us that extra confidence boost: that "Yes, we can", but let's just be careful in the beginning and learn from and with the others.
 After all, if you are but a small fox amongst a pack of trained hounds, yah gotta be smart and join the crowd...
-As will be clear from our circumnavigation pages, we have with time become "ARC-junkies", having returned to Europe with the ARC Europe, returned to our circumnavigation with the ARC Plus, and then set off (again) on a circumnavigation with the ARC World!
+We may with appear to have become "ARC-junkies", having returned to Europe with the ARC Europe, and returned to our circumnavigation with the ARC Plus, and then set off (again) on a circumnavigation with the ARC World 2020/21!